 Another tutorial Lizzy, really?
-I’d say: why not! 😉 Let’s talk about how to make miniature food today!
+I’d say: why not! 😉 Let’s talk about how to make miniature food today and dive straight into things!

 The Tools You Need For Miniature Food Making.